ibm-cloud-docs/cis/cis-cli-plugin.md

     - `minify` : Reduce the file size of source code on your website.
     - `mobile_redirect` : Redirect visitors that are using mobile devices to a mobile-optimized website.
     - `opportunistic_encryption` : Opportunistic Encryption allows browsers to benefit from the improved performance of HTTP/2 by letting them know that your site is available over an encrypted connection.
-    - `origin_error_page_pass_thru` : When the Origin Error Page is set to `On`, CIS will proxy the 502 and 504 error pages directly from the origin.
+    - `origin_error_page_pass_thru` : When the Origin Error Page is set to `On`, CIS proxies the 502 and 504 error pages directly from the origin.
 (Enterprise plan only)
     - `origin_max_http_version` : Configure the HTTP version to Origin.
     - `origin_post_quantum_encryption` : Instructs CIS to use Post-Quantum (PQ) key agreement algorithms when it connects to your origin.
-    - `prefetch_preload` : CIS will prefetch any URLs included in the prefetch HTTP header (Enterprise plan only).
+    - `prefetch_preload` : CIS prefetches any URLs included in the prefetch HTTP header (Enterprise plan only).
     - `pseudo_ipv4` : Adds an IPv4 header to requests when a client is using IPv6, but the server only supports IPv4.
     - `response_buffering` : Enable or disable buffering of responses from the origin server (Enterprise plan only).
     - `script_load_optimization` : Improve the paint time for pages that include JavaScript.